olivia-ea/smartcar-api/README.md

 $ python3 server.py
 ```

 Open localhost:5000 on browser.

 ## Files Explained
 ### server.py
-* This file contains code only relating to the server.
+* This file contains code only relating to the Smartcar server.

 ### gm_api.py
 * This file contains the all the GM functions that makes HTTP post requests to the GM API (http://gmapi.azurewebsites.net).